Free Breast Cancer Screening & Prevention

 Rules for Health Plans

 Private health plans.
-Health plans must offer breast cancer screening and prevention coverage without requiring you to pay a copay or a deductible at the time of your visit.
+Health plans must offer breast cancer screening coverage without requiring you to pay a copay or a deductible at the time of your visit.

-Health plans in place before March 23, 2010 that have not substantially changed are grandfathered.
+Health plans in place before March 23, 2010, that have not substantially changed are grandfathered.
 This means that they're exempt from this requirement of the law.
-They can still charge a copay or deductible for breast-cancer-prevention care.
+They can still require you to pay a copay or deductible for breast cancer prevention care.

 If you're not sure if your health plan is grandfathered, you can call your insurance company, your state insurance department, or ask your HR department if you enroll in health insurance through work.

 Medicare.
 Medicare pays the full cost of breast cancer screening tests and prevention.

 Medicaid.
-If you gain access to Medicaid coverage starting in 2014 as part of the program’s expansion under the Affordable Care Act, you might get breast-cancer-prevention services with no copay or deductible.
+If you gain access to Medicaid coverage as part of the program’s expansion under the Affordable Care Act, you might get breast cancer prevention services with no copay or deductible.